 If you’re thinking about setting up a company, it pays to consider the structure it will take; something these candidates haven’t given a lot of thought to.
-You could be a sole trader, private limited company, partnership or even a publicly limited company with shares traded on the stock market.
+You could be a sole trader, private limited company, partnership or even a public limited company with shares traded on the stock market.
 How you will set it up – and with who – is an important consideration.

 5) Lord Sugar is not the only way to pick up investment

 One thing Lord Sugar probably won’t explain on the show is that getting a business angel on board at the start-up stage is a pretty inefficient way to get money.
 They take a lot of investment (in this case half) for comparatively little cash.

-Imagine an alternative in which you start on a tight budget, build the business painstakingly over five years and eventually reach £20 million turnover and £3 million profit.
+Imagine an alternative in which you start on a tight budget, build the business painstakingly over five years and eventually reach a £20 million turnover and £3 million profit.
 Now imagine Lord Sugar comes a-knocking.
 How much of your business would his £250,000 buy now?